 - Institute team office hours + happy hours: Whether in the form of a weekly team meeting or a more casual digital venue for remote team members to go in and out of, “rooms” for team mingling and open sharing of ideas, questions, or concerns can help simulate the “lunchroom” feel of an in-person office environment.

-Not only does this facilitate casual conversations between team members, but it also ensures a safe space for company-related input to organically surface.
+Not only does this facilitate casual conversations between team members, but it also ensures a safe space for company-related input to surface organically.

 - Watch for remote burnout (it exists!): While in-office posturing becomes less of an issue in a remote work setting, the lack of a physical office can result in work without clear boundaries.
 Self-imposed overwork sometimes can arise, so keep an eye out for signs of fatigue.
 If and when you see it, do not hesitate to encourage team members to take breaks or set communication boundaries during certain times of the day.